American game show winnings records: 2003–2020: The Jeopardy! multimillionaires

 In 2014, Jennings and Rutter were both invited to play in the Jeopardy!
 Battle of the Decades, a tournament conducted by the producers of Jeopardy! to celebrate its thirtieth season in syndication.
 Both men advanced to the two-day tournament final with Roger Craig (who had set the previous single-day winnings record of $77,000 in 2010) filling the third position.
 Needing a win to reclaim his record, Rutter took the top prize in the tournament after Jennings, who needed to answer the second day's Final Jeopardy clue correctly to win (after making a sufficient wager), failed to do so.
 Rutter won the top prize of $1,000,000 while Jennings won the $100,000 second prize.
-Jennings appeared on Millionaire in November 2014 and won $100,000, missing out his opportunity to surpass Rutter's record if he could have won the grand prize.
+Jennings appeared on Millionaire in November 2014 and won $100,000, missing out on his opportunity to surpass Rutter's record if he could have won the grand prize.
 He was then a contestant on the ABC primetime show 500 Questions in 2016; however, as he only lasted four questions, he was unable to add to his total.
 Both Jennings and Rutter competed in the Jeopardy!
 All-Star Games in 2019.
 Under the format of that tournament, teams of three competed in a relay to win a $1,000,000 top prize split between them.
 Thus, either Jennings or Rutter would be able to add up to $333,333.33 to their total as captain of their respective team if they won.
 It would not have been enough for Jennings to surpass Rutter.
 But it was Rutter's team who won the tournament, with Jennings's team finishing second and splitting $300,000.

 A month after the Jeopardy!
 All-Star Games came to an end, James Holzhauer became the new Jeopardy! champion.
 The episode, which was broadcast on April 4, 2019, was the first in a 32-game winning streak where he joined Jennings and Rutter as the only contestants in Jeopardy! history to win at least $1,000,000 (as of the episode broadcast on April 23) and $2,000,000 (as of the episode broadcast on May 24).
 He also surpassed Roger Craig's Jeopardy! single-day winnings (on multiple occasions), pushing the record to $131,127 on the episode broadcast on April 17.
-Holzhauer ultimately won $2,464,216 during his Jeopardy! run, plus an additional $250,000 for winning the Tournament of Champions, which combined with his prize of $58,333.33 from his appearance on The Chase in 2014, places him third in total game show earnings.
+Holzhauer ultimately won $2,464,216 during his Jeopardy! run, plus an additional $250,000 for winning the Tournament of Champions, which combined with his prize of $58,333.33 from his appearance on The Chase in 2014, places him fourth in total game show earnings.